This post about the top gluten-free fast food restaurants may include affiliate links. Please see my disclosures.

 Read about my gluten-free Five Guys experience and check out Five Guy’s allergen menu.
 Avoid Five Guys if you anyone in your family has a peanut allergy.
 They use peanut oil and serve ballpark peanuts as an appetizer.

 3. Chick-Fil-A: Everyone needs to make a run through the drive-thru every once in awhile.
-Don’t beat yourself up over it, just try to make a good choice.
+Don’t beat yourself up over it, just try to make a good choice when you do.
 The grilled nuggets are gluten-free, as are the fries (just double-check with your local Chick-fil-a that they have a dedicated fryer).
-Read about my gluten-free Chick-Fil-A experience and read its allergen menu too to be certain it’s okay for your dietary restrictions.
+Chick-fil-a also has a gluten-free bun to house its grilled chicken sandwich.

-5. Qdoba: Like Chipotle, Qdoba can offer you a yummy mexican-style lunch at this not-dedicated gluten-free fast food restaurant!
-Get a rice bowl (aka naked burrito) with beans and grilled steak and dig into the guac and salsas.
-I’m a bit weary of their chips, taco shells and tortilla strips based on their nutritional guidelines PDF – so I do suggest avoiding those items and being extra cautious altogether.
+5. Qdoba: Like Chipotle, Qdoba can offer you a yummy Mexican-style lunch.
+Get a rice bowl (aka “naked burrito”) with beans and grilled steak and dig into the guac and salsas too.
+I’m a bit weary of their chips, taco shells and tortilla strips because they are labeled “may contain gluten.”
+I suggest avoiding those items and being extra cautious altogether.
 Check out Qdoba’s menu online for a complete list of Qdoba gluten-free items.

 7. Lyfe Kitchen: We love this healthy fast-casual chain, which is available in Colorado, Illinois, California and Texas.
 Be wowed by its special gluten-free menu and water bar (free sparkling water!).
 I geeked out on their cucumber mint water myself.
 The portions are small, but perhaps I’m just too used to huge portions that do me no good anyway.